jmquigley/util.merge-packages/README.md

 }
 ```

 This module was inspired by the existing module @ https://github.com/izaakschroeder/package-merge.
-This module uses typescript, creates typings, and adds it to an CI/CD process.
+This module uses [Typescript](https://www.typescriptlang.org/), creates typings, uses the [ava test runner](https://github.com/avajs/ava), and adds it to the [Travis CI/CD](https://travis-ci.org/) process.